SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 11 a.m.

 -----------------------

-The 30-share benchmark BSE index down 1.52 percent at 16,211.68 points and the 50-share Nifty 1.66 percent lower at 4,852.95 points, as concerns about the euro zone debt crisis added to lingering worries about slowing domestic growth and impact of high interest rates.
+The 30-share benchmark BSE index down 1.6 percent at 15,809.11 points and the 50-share Nifty 1.55 percent lower at 4,737.65 points, a day before the expiry of derivatives contracts, amid renewed worries about faltering global growth.

 Please scroll down to the end of the copy for more information on sectoral indices.